rramaswamy2/csv-file-upload-spring-boot/README.md

 ## Run Spring Boot application

-start the mysql DB either as a docker container or from windows mysql app configure the mysql datasource connection properties in application.properties
+start the mysql DB either as a docker container or from windows mysql client app configure the mysql datasource connection properties in application.properties

 ```